Rubenstsc/TechSystem_Moblie/README.md

 📄 Licença

-Lincensed unedr the MIT License
+Lincensed under the MIT License